 Book Adaptations and Differences

-Taste of Cherry is not an adaptation of a book.
-It is based on an original screenplay written by its director, Abbas Kiarostami.
-The story and its philosophical explorations are a direct product of his unique cinematic vision.
+Taste of Cherry is not based on a book.
+It is an original screenplay written by director Abbas Kiarostami.
+The film’s themes and narrative structure are a product of his unique cinematic vision.

 Memorable Scenes and Quotes